-Once the blade is set, the cutting height must be adjusted so there is maximum guarding for the blade and so that blade guides are providing optimum support to the blade.
-To adjust the cutting height loosen the rise and fall lock knob and turn the rise and fall handwheel to raise or lower the guide post/upper blade guide assembly to the desired height Fig.6.11.
+Once the blade is set, the cutting height must be adjusted so there is maximum guarding for the blade and so that the blade guides are providing optimum support to the blade.

+To adjust the cutting height loosen the rise and fall lock knob and turn the rise and fall handwheel to raise or lower the guide post/upper blade guide assembly to the desired height Fig.6.12.
 Note: The upper blade guide should provide approximately 5 mm clearance above the workpiece.
 After the desired position has been set tighten the rise and fall lock knob.
+Always re-check the upper guides once the desired height is set for any slight adjustment required.